Immigrant Criminal Defense Attorney in Fort Lauderdale

 Most criminal defense attorneys simply do not know the complexities of immigration law, and only an attorney who actually focuses his practice on criminal and immigration law can determine whether or not a certain offense is a deportable one.
 Based on my experience in the "crimmigration" arena I am in a better position to advise you in criminal court as to what steps to take in order to avoid removal.
 For Spanish speaking clients, I am fully bilingual and could explain the complexities in their own terms.

 What Crimes Can Lead to Deportation?

 Under the United States Code Title 8 §1227, there are several classes of deportable aliens.
 These include those who have been convicted of crimes of moral turpitude, such as fraud, burglary, theft, assault, prostitution, murder or rape, as well as felony criminal offenses that carry a minimum sentence of one year or more in prison.
 Other types of crimes that can lead to deportation include aggravated felonies, certain weapons offenses, domestic violence and drug crimes other than possession of fewer than 30 grams of marijuana.

 Depending on the circumstances of your situation, being pulled over and given a traffic ticket could carry severe consequences extending beyond the cost of paying the fine on the ticket.
 Under the Secure Communities program maintained by Immigration and Customs Enforcement, local law enforcement agencies have access to federal records which may alert the police officer to the driver's status as an illegal alien.
 It is also possible that conviction for an offense such as driving without a license or reckless driving could lead to a detainer being placed on you, possibly leading to removal proceedings.

 Don't take any chances with the situation.
 Contact us today for immediate assistance!
-My firm offers a free initial case evaluation, so call today and speak with a Ft.
+My firm offers case evaluations, so call today and speak with a Ft.
 Lauderdale immigration attorney!